reinhart1010/nix/docs/en/common/multipass.md

 ---
 layout: page
 title: common/multipass (English)
-description: "CLI to manage Ubuntu virtual machines using native hypervisors."
+description: "Manage Ubuntu virtual machines using native hypervisors."
-content_hash: b262057286bc066dec293c4cbe64bc41dcf0f3ec
+content_hash: 37232f27a16adc2e740667cf33b6c0603794c2dc
+last_modified_at: 2023-07-16
 ---
 # multipass

-CLI to manage Ubuntu virtual machines using native hypervisors.
+Manage Ubuntu virtual machines using native hypervisors.
 More information: <https://multipass.run/>.

 - List the aliases that can be used to launch an instance: